gciotto/org.csstudio.product/README.md

 Any doubts, problems or suggestions, please send an email to `gustavo.pinton@lnls.br` or `eduardo.coelho@lnls.br`.

 Release products can be downloaded at http://csscon.lnls.br

+### Product features

+This product is composed of the following Control System's features

+* BEAST Alarm Client Toolkit
+* Databrowser2
+* Olog and Logbook support
+* BOY and Display Builder
+* EDM2OPI